bhavik-dodia/whatsapp-automation/README.md

 # WhatsApp Automation 👨‍💻✨

-WhatsApp-Automation is a web scraper created using selenium in python, made for sending multiple messages in whatsapp.
-It supports sending multiple messages and also an entire text file as a single text message to different users.
+WhatsApp-Automation is a web scraper application created by using selenium in python, made for sending multiple messages in the whatsapp.
+It supports to sending multiple messages and also an entire text file as a single text message to multiple users.
 More functionalities comming soon...

 # How to use: